2015 NFL season: Conference

+1 2 Green Bay finished ahead of Seattle based on head-to-head victory.; 1 2 3 4 St. Louis and Detroit finished ahead of Philadelphia and New Orleans based on conference record.
+St. Louis finished ahead of Detroit based on head-to-head victory.
+Detroit finished ahead of Philadelphia and New Orleans based on head-to-head sweep, while Philadelphia finished ahead of New Orleans based on head-to-head victory.; 1 2 3 The New York Giants and Chicago each finished ahead of Tampa Bay based on head-to-head victory, while the Giants finished ahead of Chicago based on conference record.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2015 playoffs opened with the Wild Card playoff round on the weekend of Saturday, January 9 and Sunday, January 10, 2016, with the winner of each of the games visiting the top two seeded teams in each conference.
 The Divisional round games were then played on the weekend of Saturday, January 16 and Sunday, January 17, 2016.
 The Conference championships were held on Sunday, January 24, 2016, with the AFC Championship Game and the NFC Championship Game.

 The 2016 Pro Bowl was held on January 31, 2016, at the Aloha Stadium in Honolulu, Hawaii.
 The game continued the "unconferenced/draft" format that was started in 2014, with Jerry Rice and Michael Irvin serving as the alumni captains.
 Team Irvin defeated Team Rice 49–27.

 Super Bowl 50 decided the 2015 NFL Champion and was played at Levi's Stadium in Santa Clara, California on Sunday, February 7, 2016.
 Instead of naming it Super Bowl L with Roman numerals like in previous Super Bowls, this game was marketed with the Arabic numeral "50".
 According to Jaime Weston, the league's vice president of brand and creative, the primary reason was that the league's graphic designers had difficulty designing a suitable, aesthetically pleasing logo with only the Roman numeral "L".